RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 Click and drag the image to pan the view when the image or zoom is larger than the Preview Pane.

 Zoom will be reset when you select another image.

+Zoom functionality is a bit basic, and it will not zoom in where your cursor is when zooming with the mouse scroll button.

 ## Displaying Metadata (PNGInfo)